Skip to content

 EXAMPLE:

 Mary is appointed by the Court of Protection as John's Deputy to make decisions regarding his property and affairs.
-Mary notifies the Court that she is going on a lengthy holiday later that year and is not going to be able to carry out the Deputy role while she is away.
-The Court appoints Geoff to success Mary as Deputy for the time that she is away on holiday.
+Mary notifies the Court that she is moving abroad later that year and is not going to be able to carry out the Deputy role after that time.
+The Court appoints Geoff to be the successor Deputy from the time that Mary leaves the country.

 When making decisions the Deputy is subject to the same rules as any Decision Maker in that: